About the Car & Car Related Things

 The forecourt (pump island location) is the part of a

-filling station where vehicles are refueled.
+filling station where vehicles refueled.
 Fuel dispensers are placed on

 concrete plinths, as a precautionary measure.
 Additional elements may be